Willis77019/PhotoScripts/ReadMe.md

 There are currently eight independent scripts that perform different tasks:

-1. Batch Processing \& Presentation Scripts:
+Batch Processing \& Presentation Scripts:

-2\.
-Pano\_Batcher.py : Searches through a folder and finds sets of images to stitch into photomosaics.
+	1. Pano\_Batcher.py : Searches through a folder and finds sets of images to stitch into photomosaics.

-3\.
-HDR\_Batcher.py : Finds sets of images to combine to make high-dynamic-range (HDR) or focus-stack photos.
+	2. HDR\_Batcher.py : Finds sets of images to combine to make high-dynamic-range (HDR) or focus-stack photos.

-4\.
-ImageSeq\_to\_Video.py : Combines images in a folder to make a video (Microsoft Moviemaker replacement).
+	3. ImageSeq\_to\_Video.py : Combines images in a folder to make a video (Microsoft Moviemaker replacement).

-5\.
-PhotoMosaicPan.py : Makes a video that pans along a photomosaic (better for sharing and presentation of observations).
+	4. PhotoMosaicPan.py : Makes a video that pans along a photomosaic (better for sharing and presentation of observations).

-6\.
-EarthTimelapse.py : User-friendly download of high-resolution LandSat timelapse images from Google EarthEngine.
+	5. EarthTimelapse.py : User-friendly download of high-resolution LandSat timelapse images from Google EarthEngine.

-7\.
 Core Processing Suite (GUI Tools):

-&#x09;i.
-CoreSegmentStitcher.py : Interactive GUI tool for extracting vertical core segments from box photos and stitching them into continuous columns.
+	6. CoreSegmentStitcher.py : Interactive GUI tool for extracting vertical core segments from box photos and stitching them into continuous columns.

-&#x09;ii.
-CoreSegmentExtractor.py : Interactive GUI tool for batch-extracting individual core segments into separate image files.
+	7. CoreSegmentExtractor.py : Interactive GUI tool for batch-extracting individual core segments into separate image files.

-&#x09;iii.
-CoreSegment2Video.py : Converts stitched core columns into a continuous vertical fly-through video.
+	8. CoreSegment2Video.py : Converts stitched core columns into a continuous vertical fly-through video.

 ### Execution Instructions:

-For Scripts 1-6: Open the script in Jupyter, CoLab, or your preferred Python environment.
+For Scripts 1-5: Open the script in Jupyter, CoLab, or your preferred Python environment.
 Edit the Configuration Section at the top of the code segment, then run the script.

-For Scripts 7 i, ii, iii (Core Suite): These are standalone graphical applications.
+For Scripts 6-8 (Core Suite): These are standalone graphical applications.
 Simply run them directly from your terminal or command prompt (e.g., python Core\_Stitcher.py).
 A window will pop up prompting you to select your folders and interact with the images.